-Thanks to legislation introduced in Congress by U.S. Representative Gerald Connolly, and co-sponsored by more than 110 other lawmakers, Bearss could receive the Congressional Gold Medal in the near future.
-The bill, H.R.
-2059, has been referred to the House Financial Services Committee for consideration.
+Thanks to legislation introduced in the 115th Congress by U.S. Representative Gerald Connolly, Bearss could receive the Congressional Gold Medal in the near future.

-Please sign your name to this petition, urging Congress to enact this legislation before Congress adjourns in 2016.
+Please sign your name to this petition, urging Congress to enact this important legislation, H.R.
+1225.
 We can think of no more fitting tribute to this living legend than bestowal of the Congressional Gold Medal.

 I hereby add my name as a citizen cosponsor of H.R.
 2059, a bill to award the Congressional Gold Medal to Edwin Cole "Ed" Bearss, in recognition of his contributions to preservation of America’s battlefields and continued efforts to bring our nation’s history to life through interpretive storytelling.